 - the date and place of birth

-- the current residential address
+- the current residential and mailing addresses (if different)

 - the marital status

 - the date and place of birth of the current spouse/common law partner and immediate family members